top of page

 Texas Tech University Press

-The Lyme Letters by C. R. Grimmer Queer Crip Poetry Book Cover.jpeg
+The Lyme Letters by C. R. Grimmer Queer Crip Poetry Book Cover

 Selected by Series Editor Rachel Mennies as the recipient of the Walt McDonald First Book Award, The Lyme Letters is epistolary verse that spells out a memoir.
 R, a non-binary femme character, narrates their experience of disease and recovery through recurrent letters to doctors, pets, family members, lovers, and a "Master."
 R, in letter form and repurposed religious texts, also explores the paradoxical experiences of queer non-reproductivity, chronic illness and disability, and the healing that can be found in the liminal spaces between.